Strange Recipes

 Chinese

-Classic XO sauce already plays in the deep end of umami, but swapping dried scallop for earthy, honeycomb-structured morel mushrooms and finishing with wild ramp confit oil turns this luxury condiment into something genuinely unhinged — in the best possible way.
-The morels bring a forest-floor funk that lap cheong's sweet pork fat and dried shrimp's oceanic brine desperately needed all along.
+Classic XO sauce already plays in the deep end of umami, but swapping dried scallop for earthy, honeycomb-structured morel mushrooms and finishing with wild ramp confit oil turns this luxury condiment into something genuinely unhinged, in the best possible way.
+The morels bring a forest-floor funk that lap cheong's sweet pork fat and dried shrimp's oceanic brine have always needed.
 Spoon this over rice, noodles, eggs, or frankly your hand if nobody's watching.

 Ingredients